aionnetwork/aion-docs/developers/_index.md

 ---
 title: Developer Quickstart
 description: New to Blockchain Development and don't know where to start?
-Follow this quickstart through understand the general workflow of blockchain development.
+Follow this quickstart through to get a general understanding of the blockchain development workflow.
 ---

 ## Write & Compile